vpsgetcom/python-echo-srv/README.md

  docker image ls
 ```

-Use image ID and run interactively :
+Use image ID or name  and run interactively :

 ```
  docker run -it -p 4444:4444 <IMAGE_ID>
- #docker run -it -p 4444:4444 echo-server`
+ #docker run -it -p 4444:4444 echo-server
 ```
 Check that CT is running: